cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 ## 1. Single Hub VNET for AVS and On-Prem connectivity

-On-Prem to AVS is managed via Global Reach, with possibly an On-Prem FW for filtering/inspection.
+On-Prem to AVS is managed via Global Reach when available*, with an On-Prem FW for filtering/inspection if needed.

 All the other flows are sent through the FW: Spoke to Spoke, On-Prem to Spokes and Spoke to AVS.

+\* *this design can offer On-Prem to AVS transit should GR not be available*

 <img width="1156" alt="image" src="https://user-images.githubusercontent.com/110976272/222504152-7c9e27c0-bd4b-4488-a46c-ef21af09f46e.png">